fnl/segtok/README.rst

 After installing the package, two command-line tools will be available, ``segmenter`` and ``tokenizer``.
 Each can take UTF-8 encoded plain-text and transforms it into newline-separated sentences or tokens, respectively.
+You can use other encoding in Python3 simply by reconfiguring your environment encoding or in any version of Python by forcing a particular encoding with the ``--encoding`` parameters.
 The tokenizer assumes that each line contains (at most) one single sentence, which is the output format of the segmenter.
 To learn more about each tool, please invoke them with their help option (``-h`` or ``--help``).